 Make sure a good hamster wheel is available at all times.
 Some people remove the wheel during the night, to avoid the noise.
 This could actually be very stressful for a hamster, eventually leading to stress-related behaviors like bar chewing.

-I understand the reason behind this decision; it can be quite frustrating to try and sleep with a hamster running on their wheel all night.
-But this action takes away your hamster’s primary outlet for all their built-up energy.
+While it can be quite frustrating to try and sleep with a hamster running on their wheel all night, removing the wheel takes away your hamster’s primary outlet for all their built-up energy.